 The first lesson is that Forex quotes are already a part of your trading life, they’re the main things from which a currency pair consists.
-The base currency + quote currency can be both a direct or indirect quote.
+The base currency + quote currency can be both a direct and indirect quotation.
 It simply depends on which currency you’re focusing on or use on a daily basis.

 The second lesson is that most traders try to focus on direct currencies because it’s much easier to calculate.
 If you’re looking for a direct currency quote for USD, it’s best to look for pairs that start with USD.
 For example, if the exchange rate for USD/EUR is 0.9454 this means that you can buy 0.94 Euros with 1 dollar.

 The third lesson is that there’s no need to chase your native currency to have a direct quote.
 You can simply focus on a single currency and pair it up with almost anything.
 As long as it’s the base currency, then you’re trading with direct currency quotes.

 FAQ on direct vs indirect quotes

 Why should I trade with direct quotes?

 Both the direct quote and indirect quote are very useful in trading.
 When it comes to using direct quotes, are very easy to calculate.
 There’s 0 math involved in finding out how much you have to deposit and how much payout you will receive.

 In terms of direct and indirect exchange rate quotations, a direct quote is pretty much the exchange rate itself.
 If your currency of choice is USD, then a USD/EUR is your direct quote.